MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-exe-miscstatus.md

 ms.assetid: d1ebca35-9125-4102-a4ad-dadd768a7a8b
 title: com:MiscStatus (in ExeServer/Class)
-description: Specifies how to create and display an object.
+description: Specifies how to create and display an object (in ExeServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference